-35. Add a Jail Programs Professional to add capacity to the jail's workforce for management of internal programming.
+33. Add a Jail Programs Professional to add capacity to the jail's workforce for management of internal programming in coordination with the Courts.
 (Sheriff Marté's Seven Point Plan of Actionable Items).

 Fiscal Category: Personnel Time Allocation: Medium Term